Writing

 Praise for Ugh!
 As If!

-“Litt gives Clueless the intellectual importance it deserves, adding it to the canon of timeless women-led pictures.” — Marlowe Granados, author of Happy Hour _ “Veronica Litt, using _Clueless as her campy, colourful vessel, encourages us to love the art that moves us, to interrogate our notions of complacency and ignorance and, most importantly, to tell us not to give up the fight, whether it be on a global scale or confined to the halls of high school chaos.” — Mount Holyoke News
+“Veronica Litt, using Clueless as her campy, colourful vessel, encourages us to love the art that moves us, to interrogate our notions of complacency and ignorance and, most importantly, to tell us not to give up the fight, whether it be on a global scale or confined to the halls of high school chaos.” — Honora Quinn, Mount Holyoke News

 Press for Ugh!
 As If!

-News
+News and Excerpts

 “Clueless is 30–As If!
-Here’s Why It’s Still a Totally Important Movie.”.
+Here’s Why It’s Still a Totally Important Movie.”
 The Kit.
 June 12, 2025.

 “Clueless is 30–as if!–but what this totally important movie did for girly art is forever.”
 The Toronto Star.
 June 4, 2025.